-- (i.)
-Provision of enhanced pedestrian/cycle permeability through the opportunity area, connecting the Waterfront with Holywells Park; - (ii.)
-Facilitate new Wet Dock bridges; - (iii.)
-Development to address street frontages; - (iv.)
-Promote regeneration of heritage assets; - (v.)
-Scale of development generally medium-rise (3-5 storeys), with opportunities for taller buildings at key locations; - (vi.)
-Maintain views of treed skyline to East towards the Holywells

-Conservation Area, whilst views out of the conservation area to the west should also be preserved; - (vii.)
-Protect key view of Cliff Brewery from Helena Road; - (viii.)
-Reduce impact of Port related traffic, via traffic management & improved public realm; - (ix.)
-Relocate Cliff Quay access control point south of Cliff Brewery, to improve public accessibility to Riverside and facilitate link between Brewery and Shipyard sites; - (x.)
-Layout & design to address flood risk; and - (xi.)
-Development to address risk from major hazard site (Vopak terminal).
+- i. provision of enhanced pedestrian/cycle permeability through the opportunity area, connecting the Waterfront with Holywells Park; - ii. facilitate new Wet Dock bridges; - iii. development to address street frontages; - iv. promote regeneration of heritage assets; - v. scale of development generally medium-rise (3-5 storeys), with opportunities for taller buildings at key locations; - vi. maintain views of treed skyline to the east towards the Holywells Conservation Area, whilst views out of the conservation area to the west should also be preserved; - vii. protect key view of Cliff Brewery from Helena Road; - viii. reduce impact of Port related traffic, via traffic management & improved public realm; - ix. relocate Cliff Quay access control point south of Cliff Brewery, to improve public accessibility to Riverside and facilitate link between Brewery and Shipyard sites; - x. layout & design to address flood risk; and - xi. development to address risk from major hazard site (Vopak terminal).

-Development should also take into account the requirements of New Policy Housing Allocations in the IP-One Area for IP064a and IP098 and Policy SP4 Opportunity Sites in the IP One Area for IP045 and IP226.'
+Development should also take into account the requirements of Policy SP26 Housing Allocations in the IP-One Area for IP064a and IP098 and Policy SP29 Opportunity Sites in the IP One Area for IP045 and IP226.

-The area is characterised by light industrial uses, mostly comprising 20th century warehousing.
+- 5.93 The area is characterised by light industrial uses, mostly comprising 20th century warehousing.
 The area is bounded to the south and west by the Port of Ipswich, a focus for storage and distribution linked to the maritime trade.
-A key access to the Port exists through the Opportunity Area which informs its character. - New Paragraph The Opportunity Area is bounded to the east by Holywells Park and Conservation the south, which is a cluster of Grade II listed buildings.
-There are a number of nondesignated heritage assets which contribute positively to the character of the area.
+A key access to the Port exists through the Opportunity Area which informs its character. - 5.94 The Opportunity Area is bounded to the east by Holywells Park and Conservation Area, and to the west by the Wet Dock Conservation Area.
+The Opportunity Area therefore sits between the open character of the Waterfront and the dense covering of vegetation at Holywells Park. - 5.95 The Opportunity Area includes the vacant historic Tolly Cobbold Brewery complex to the south, which is a cluster of Grade II listed buildings.
+There are a number of non-designated heritage assets which contribute positively to the character of the area.
+The Opportunity Area is therefore in a sensitive historic environment which requires careful attention when developing proposals for the redevelopment of the area. - 5.96 Several sites within the Opportunity Area hold archaeological potential, and resources for archaeological investigation may be required; for more guidance please see the Development and Archaeology SPD.